uiceds/syllabus/manuscript.md

     * 3% for preliminary modeling,
     * 3% for report rough draft,
     * and 13% for final report and presentation.
+  * Extra credit: Students can create "Tiktok-style" videos explaining or reviewing the concepts covered in the course.
+For each module in the course, the creator of best video (as judged by the instructor) will receive **1% extra credit** toward their overall grade for the class.
+Videos with multiple authors can split the extra credit among the authors.
 * Graduate students are expected to register for 4 credits and undergraduates can choose between 3 and 4 credits.
 For 3-credit students, there will be no course project and the weights of the other assessments will be scaled accordingly.
 * Letter grades will be assigned according to the following scale:
   * 97-100: A+